 Student restrooms are provided on each floor of the building for their expressed purpose.
 Students should not congregate or loiter in restroom areas.
 Staff may enforce restroom capacities in cases of overcrowding.

 SENIOR PORTRAITS

-Students in Grade 12 must upload their senior portrait to Josten's website (images.jostens.com) by Dec 1st.
-The HHS user ID is 423555951.
+Students in Grade 12 must upload their senior portrait to Josten's website (https://images.iostens.com/447305962) by Dec 15th.

 Submission Deadline: